 - Estimating Development Time: Velocity can help you determine how long a team will take in developing and delivering the finished product.
 For example, if you can determine the amount of time each task will take, you can determine the time for the completion of the whole project.

-- Identifying The Potential of The Team: Increase or decrease in the velocity of a team reflects their performance.
+- Identifying The Potential of The Team: Increase or decrease in the velocity of a team reflects its performance.
 If a team’s velocity increases, it is indicative of improvement in their productivity and efficiency, it can also mean that your team is ready to take on more complex tasks.
 Lower velocity, however, indicates the opposite.

 PMs can also use velocity as a Key Performance Indicator (KPI) to determine their team’s performance in the project.